Your basket is currently empty!

 Hi, I’m Andra and I love sourdough bread

-I thought I would start by sharing a couple of things about me and my story.
+I thought I would start by sharing a couple of things about myself and my story.

 My love for bread was inspired early on by my Romanian grandmother.
 As a toddler I spent many mornings on her bread shop counter, right next to the steamy loaves.
 I was only 3 years old and to this day the memory is as fresh in my mind as the freshly baked bread enjoyed by my grandmother’s whole village.

-I have lived in London for the past 6 years (and before in Budapest and Geneva for a little while).
-But I grew up and spent more than half of my life in Romania, where my family still lives today.
+I have lived in London for the past 6 years, but I grew up and spent more than half of my life in Romania, where my family still lives today.

 How sourdough baking started for me